OpenEvalProject/evals/manuscripts/elife-07125/v2/manuscript.md

 A generally similar synergy between KrasG12D and Ptf1a cKO was observed in vivo at the 6-week post-tamoxifen time point.
 Ptf1a cKO pancreata remained histologically unchanged compared to control, as at 2 weeks post-TM, while intermittent PanIN-1 lesions were observed in KrasG12D pancreata (Figure 3O–Q).
 Ptf1a cKO; KrasG12D pancreata, by contrast, were completely overrun by PanINs at this time point (Figure 3R), most of which stained positively with Alcian Blue (Figure 3V).
 Quantifying PanIN lesions by Alcian Blue staining, we observed a >15-fold increase in Ptf1a cKO; KrasG12D compared to mice expressing KrasG12D alone (Figure 3W).
 As we did not score more than one lesion per individual anatomic lobule, to avoid double-counting large or discontinuous lesions, this number likely underestimates the overall PanIN burden in Ptf1a cKO; KrasG12D pancreata given the likelihood of multiple initiation events per lobule.
 Altogether, the dramatic acceleration of PanIN development upon Ptf1a deletion suggests that downregulation of this TF is a rate-limiting step for KRAS-driven pancreatic tumorigenesis.

-## Extensive deletion of Ptf1a promotes rapid but incomplete acinar-ductal metaplasia
+### Extensive deletion of Ptf1a promotes rapid but incomplete acinar-ductal metaplasia

-As we were surprised that a moderate level of acinar cell recombination (∼25%) failed to produce an overt, short-term phenotype in
+As we were surprised that a moderate level of acinar cell recombination (∼25%) failed to produce an overt, short-term phenotype in Ptf1a cKO pancreata (Figure 3), we tested if more pervasive deletion of Ptf1a would produce a more robust reprogramming phenotype.
+Control and Ptf1a cKO mice were administered a higher dose of TM (0.25 mg/g) by oral gavage on three consecutive days (a net 4.5-fold higher dose than previously) and were harvested 2 weeks later (Figure 4A).
+Quantification of EYFP+ acinar cells following this TM regimen demonstrated a recombination frequency of ∼65% (Figure 4—figure supplement 1).
+Additionally, we quantified the number of PTF1A-deficient acinar cells at 3 days after the final TM gavage, and found that only ∼15% of all pancreatic cells retained nuclear PTF1A, compared with ∼82% in TM-untreated controls (Figure 2—figure supplement 2).
+As with low-dose TM, described above, the majority (>90%) of EYFP+ cells were PTF1A-negative at 3 days post-TM, confirming that EYFP expression highlights acinar cells deleted for Ptf1a (Figure 2—figure supplement 2).
+The apparently greater extent of PTF1A ablation, relative to EYFP activation, may imply the existence of Ptf1a-deleted cells within the EYFP-negative population; such an observation would be consistent with previous evidence of locus-specific Cre deletion efficiencies (Liu et al., 2013).

 ![Figure 4.](https://cdn.elifesciences.org/articles/07125/elife-07125-fig4-v2.jpg)

-**Figure 4.:** Ptf1a promotes rapid acinar-to-ductal metaplasia.(A) Control and Ptf1a cKO mice were administered TM (0.25 mg/g) on three consecutive days and sacrificed following a 2-week chase period.
+**Figure 4.:** (A) Control and Ptf1a cKO mice were administered TM (0.25 mg/g) on three consecutive days and sacrificed following a 2-week chase period.
 (B) Pancreas mass, measured as a percent of body weight, was significantly decreased in Ptf1a cKO mice 2 weeks after TM administration.
-(C, D) Immunofluorescence for the acinar enzyme carboxypeptidase A1 (CPA1) (red) and Cre reporter R26R (green).
+(C, D) Immunofluorescence for the acinar enzyme carboxypeptidase A1 (CPA1) (red) and Cre reporter R26REYFP (green).
 Nuclei are labeled with DAPI (blue).
-Inset highlights EYFP+, CPA1-negative acinar cells forming duct-like structures in EYFPPtf1a null pancreata.
+Inset highlights EYFP+, CPA1-negative acinar cells forming duct-like structures in Ptf1a null pancreata.
 (E) Quantification of CPA1 expression by EYFP+ (Cre-recombined) cells in control and Ptf1a cKO pancreata (control n = 3, Ptf1a cKO n = 4, p < 0.01).
 (F, G) H&E staining of control and Ptf1a cKO pancreata 2 weeks after high-dose TM administration.
 (H, I) IHC for the duct marker CK19 highlighting areas of ADM in Ptf1a cKO pancreata.
-(J, K) Immunofluorescence for PTF1A (red) and the Cre reporter R26R (green).
-White arrow indicates an EYFP+ cell expressing PTF1A in control; white arrowheads indicate non-recombined PTF1A+ cells; yellow arrowhead indicates a recombined, PTF1A-negative cell undergoing metaplasia in EYFPPtf1a cKO.
-(L, M) Immunofluorescence for the duct transcription factor SOX9 (red) and the Cre reporter R26R (green).
-Insets highlight restricted expression of SOX9 in controls and upregulation of SOX9 within EYFP+ acinar cells of EYFPPtf1a cKO.
-Scale bars: (C, D) 100 µm, (F–I) 200 µm, (J, K) 50 µm, (L, M) 100 µm.DOI: http://dx.doi.org/10.7554/eLife.07125.012
+(J, K) Immunofluorescence for PTF1A (red) and the Cre reporter R26REYFP (green).
+White arrow indicates an EYFP+ cell expressing PTF1A in control; white arrowheads indicate non-recombined PTF1A+ cells; yellow arrowhead indicates a recombined, PTF1A-negative cell undergoing metaplasia in Ptf1a cKO.
+(L, M) Immunofluorescence for the duct transcription factor SOX9 (red) and the Cre reporter R26REYFP (green).
+Insets highlight restricted expression of SOX9 in controls and upregulation of SOX9 within EYFP+ acinar cells of Ptf1a cKO.
+Scale bars: (C, D) 100 µm, (F–I) 200 µm, (J, K) 50 µm, (L, M) 100 µm.

 ![Figure 4—figure supplement 1.](https://cdn.elifesciences.org/articles/07125/elife-07125-fig4-figsupp1-v2.jpg)

 **Figure 4—figure supplement 1.:** (A) 6–8 week old mice were administered 0.17 mg/g TM on three consecutive days, and pancreata were harvested 1 week later.
-(B, C) Immunofluorescence for amylase (red) and the Cre reporter R26R (green) in TM-treated pancreata of the indicated genotypes.
-(EYFPD) The proportion of EYFP expression within amylase+ acinar cells was quantified for all genotypes.
+(B, C) Immunofluorescence for amylase (red) and the Cre reporter R26REYFP (green) in TM-treated pancreata of the indicated genotypes.
+(D) The proportion of EYFP expression within amylase+ acinar cells was quantified for all genotypes.
 No significant difference was observed between groups (n = 3–4 per genotype).
-Scale bar: 100 μm.DOI: http://dx.doi.org/10.7554/eLife.07125.013
+Scale bar: 100 μm.

 ![Figure 4—figure supplement 2.](https://cdn.elifesciences.org/articles/07125/elife-07125-fig4-figsupp2-v2.jpg)

-**Figure 4—figure supplement 2.:** (A–C) Immunofluorescence for CK19 (red), the Cre reporter Rosa26 (green), and CD45 (white) in EYFPPtf1a cKO pancreata, 2 weeks after high-dose TM administration.
+**Figure 4—figure supplement 2.:** (A–C) Immunofluorescence for CK19 (red), the Cre reporter Rosa26EYFP (green), and CD45 (white) in Ptf1a cKO pancreata, 2 weeks after high-dose TM administration.
 Caerulein-treated Ptf1a cKO pancreas included as control for pancreatitis (B).
 Enlarged boxed area highlights EYFP+ acinar cells expressing CK19, surrounded by CD45+ leukocytes.
 (D, E) Immunofluorescence for E-cadherin (green), cleaved Caspase-3 (red) and DAPI (blue) in control and Ptf1a cKO pancreata.
 (F) Pancreatic lymph node, positive control for cleaved Caspase-3 staining.
 (G, H) Immunofluorescence for E-cadherin (green), Ki67 (red) and DAPI (blue).
 (I) Quantification of Ki67+/E-cadherin+ cells per 40× field (n = 3 per group, p < 0.05).
-Scale bars: (A–F) 100 μm, (G–H) 50 μm.DOI: http://dx.doi.org/10.7554/eLife.07125.014
+Scale bars: (A–F) 100 μm, (G–H) 50 μm.

 ![Figure 4—figure supplement 3.](https://cdn.elifesciences.org/articles/07125/elife-07125-fig4-figsupp3-v2.jpg)

 **Figure 4—figure supplement 3.:** (A–D) Lowand (A′–D′) high-magnification H&E staining of wild-type pancreata, fixed 24 hr after indicated treatment.
 (E–H) Immunofluorescence for CK19 (red), CD45 (green) and DAPI (blue), highlighting inflammatory cells in the exocrine pancreas.
-Scale bars: (A–D) 200 μm, (A′–D′) 100 μm, (E–H) 50 μm.DOI: http://dx.doi.org/10.7554/eLife.07125.015
+Scale bars: (A–D) 200 μm, (A′–D′) 100 μm, (E–H) 50 μm.

 2 weeks following high-dose TM, Ptf1a cKO pancreata were less than half the mass of their control counterparts (Figure 4B).
 Immunofluorescence revealed that while nearly all EYFP+ acinar cells expressed the acinar marker carboxypeptidase A1 (CPA1) in controls, this marker was lost from approximately 15% of EYFP+ cells in Ptf1a cKO tissues, indicating loss of the normal differentiation state (Figure 4C–E).
 Histologically, Ptf1a cKO pancreata exhibited extensive acinar disorganization and dilation as well as sporadic upregulation of CK19 within acinar structures, suggestive of early stages of ADM (Figure 4F–I).
 CK19+ acinar cells (defined by EYFP co-expression) were consistently surrounded by CD45+ leukocytes (Figure 4—figure supplement 2A–C), consistent with an intimate association between metaplasia and inflammatory cell recruitment (Liou et al., 2013; Murtaugh and Keefe, 2015).
 Nonetheless, Ptf1a cKO pancreata did not exhibit a general pancreatitis phenotype (Figure 4—figure supplement 2A–C) nor did they exhibit a detectable increase in epithelial cell apoptosis (Figure 4—figure supplement 2D–F).
 In addition, we found that treatment of wild-type mice with high-dose TM was not sufficient to induce pancreatic inflammation (Figure 4—figure supplement 3), suggesting that the stronger phenotype of high-dose Ptf1a cKO mice, relative to low-dose, was not due to stimulation of ADM by non-specific tissue damage.

 Loss of PTF1A was accompanied by upregulation of SOX9 by the majority of EYFP+ cells, indicating partial reprogramming to a duct-like state (Figure 4J–M).
 Surprisingly, we also observed a significant (∼fourfold) increase in the fraction of Ki67+ epithelial cells in Ptf1a cKO pancreata compared with control, suggesting that loss of PTF1A results in deregulation of proliferation as well as differentiation (Figure 4—figure supplement 2G–I).
 Taken together, these data indicate that Ptf1a is required to maintain acinar gene expression and quiescence, as well as prevent metaplasia to a duct-like state, potentially by inhibiting upregulation of SOX9.

-## Loss of Ptf1a activates KRAS-dependency and fibroinflammatory pathways
+### Loss of Ptf1a activates KRAS-dependency and fibroinflammatory pathways

-In order to investigate further the mechanism of ADM after loss of
+In order to investigate further the mechanism of ADM after loss of Ptf1a, we performed RNA-seq on whole pancreata from three control and three Ptf1a cKO mice, each of which received three doses of TM (0.25 mg/g) to induce maximal recombination 2 weeks prior to RNA extraction.
+Initial analysis of RNA-seq data sets by edgeR (Robinson et al., 2010), setting a false discovery rate (FDR) threshold of 0.05, identified significant changes in expression of over 3000 total genes (Figure 5A).
+Consistent with our immunostaining (Figure 4), among the most significantly downregulated mRNAs were Ptf1a (18.4-fold) and Cpa1 (5.45-fold), while Sox9 was significantly upregulated (4.61-fold) in Ptf1a cKO pancreata (Figure 5A).
+Additional downregulated mRNAs included a wide variety of digestive enzymes and other secreted proteins characteristic of the exocrine acinar phenotype, consistent with the long-standing hypothesis that they are directly regulated by PTF1A (Rose et al., 2001; MacDonald et al., in preparation).

 ![Figure 5.](https://cdn.elifesciences.org/articles/07125/elife-07125-fig5-v2.jpg)

 **Figure 5.:** (A) Volcano plot showing differentially expressed genes (false discovery rate [FDR] <0.05; gray) in Ptf1a cKO pancreata, relative to control.
 Individual genes are labeled and highlighted in black.
 Genes belonging to signatures characteristic of RAS dependency, classical and exocrine-like pancreatic ductal adenocarcinoma (PDAC) are highlighted in pink, green, and blue, respectively.
 Table below indicates p-values from binomial test for enrichment of gene signatures within up- or down-regulated genes.
 (B) Gene Set Enrichment Analysis (GSEA) enrichment plots of differentially expressed genes between Ptf1a cKO and control indicating positive enrichment of RAS dependency and classical PDAC signatures and negative enrichment of exocrine-like PDAC signature genes.
 (C, D) Ingenuity Pathway Analysis (IPA, Qiagen Redwood City, www.qiagen.com/ingenuity) was used to identify differentially expressed pathways and upstream regulators in Ptf1a cKO pancreata.
 (C) Heat map of pathways that are significantly increased and decreased upon Ptf1a deletion.
 (D) Heat map of upstream pathways and regulators predicted to drive the observed changes in gene expression.
 Color scale is indicative of the -log p-value (significance).
 All analyses are based on a ±2.0-fold expression threshold.
-Full details of the data set and analyses can be found in the supplementary data files.DOI: http://dx.doi.org/10.7554/eLife.07125.016
+Full details of the data set and analyses can be found in the supplementary data files.

 Given our finding that loss of Ptf1a strongly potentiates KRAS-induced PanIN initiation (Figures 2, 3), we analyzed the expression of genes previously implicated in KRAS signaling and PDAC development.
 Interestingly, tumor suppressors classically associated with PDAC, such as p53 (Trp53), Cdkn2a/Ink4a, Pten, Brca2, and Smad4, were not significantly downregulated in the absence of Ptf1a (data not shown), leading to the notion that the susceptibility of Ptf1a cKO pancreata to KRAS involves a novel mechanism distinct from canonical tumor suppression pathways.
 By contrast, we found that two acinar-specific transcription factors previously implicated in suppressing PanIN development, Bhlha15 (commonly referred to as Mist1) and Nr5a2 (Shi et al., 2009b; Flandez et al., 2014; von Figura et al., 2014b), were downregulated in Ptf1a cKO mice, consistent with PTF1A acting at or near the top of a regulatory hierarchy responsible for maintaining acinar identity and suppressing tumorigenesis (Figure 5A).